claritagallery/clarita-api/README.md

 ## Install

+Clarita uses [pipenv](https://pipenv.pypa.io/) for dependency management.

 This project supports [direnv](https://direnv.net/).
-If you use it just run ~direnv allow~.
+If you use it just run `direnv allow`.

-To install it manually you will need [pipenv](https://pipenv.pypa.io/), then run:
+To install dependencies manually run:

-    $ pipenv install
+    $ pipenv install --deploy

-Clarita should work on Python 3.9 or later, but it has been most tested on Python 3.9.
+Clarita should work on Python 3.10 or later, but it has been most tested on Python 3.10.

 ## Development